phaustin/a301_eoas/notebooks/week2/assign1.md

   name: python3
 ---

-(sec:planck)=
+(sec:assign1)=
-# Assignment 1, brightness temperatures - solution
+# Assignment 1, brightness temperatures

+- Download assign1.ipynb from the [week2 folder](https://www.dropbox.com/scl/fo/25w66p7nimcsm04dr1ce9/AOzTXQwlajVjByVQ7xWlgcA?rlkey=aup2jh41qqaposch0pn1fx0ed&st=n7iwqqem&dl=0)

-For this assignment you're asked to write a function to calculate the "brightness temperature", defined as the temperature a blackbody would need to have to emit an observed monochromatic radiance $I_\lambda$:
+- For this assignment you're asked to write a function to calculate the "brightness temperature", defined as the temperature a blackbody would need to have to emit an observed monochromatic radiance $I_\lambda$:

 $$
   B_\lambda(T_b) = I_{\lambda\,observed}